 Yes, it is possible to take only NURS 451-3 Health Assessment and RN First Call.
 Currently, this course is offered in the September and January semester.

 Yes, it is possible to take only NURS 458-6 Remote Nursing Certified Practice.
-Currently, this course is offered in the January semester.
+Currently, this course is offered only in the January semester.

-How do I become certified with CRNBC after taking NURS 451-3 Health Assessment and RN First Call or NURS 458-6 Remote Nursing Certified Practice?
+How do I become certified with BCCNP after taking NURS 451-3 Health Assessment and RN First Call or NURS 458-6 Remote Nursing Certified Practice?

-Upon successfully completing either course, the candidate completes a form 62 "Certified Practice Registration," which can be found on the CRNBC web site.
-For additional information on becoming certified, please visit CRNBC’s Certified Practice web site.
+Upon successfully completing either course, the candidate completes a form 62 "Certified Practice Registration," which can be found on the BCCNP web site.
+For additional information on becoming certified, please visit the BCCNP Certified Practice web site.

-Nurses seeking the challenge exam must contact the College of Registered Nurses of BC for determination of eligibility.
-Nurses deemed eligible by CRNBC are permitted to register for the challenge exam.
+Nurses seeking the challenge exam must contact the BC College of Nursing Professionals for determination of eligibility.
+Nurses deemed eligible by BCCNP are permitted to register for the challenge exam.

 Students must have a home computer and access to preferably high-speed Internet.
 Their computer should have the latest Java installed, a word processing program, preferably Microsoft Word and a PDF reader.
 Feel free to contact us for more information in this regard.